 Most exercises that incorporate a partial range of motion, such as the boarded bench press, allow you to lift more weight than you normally would be able to.

-However, the floor press is special because even though it’s a partial exercise, you will typically use less weight when compared with the bench press.
+However, the floor press is special because even though it’s a partial exercise, you will typically use less weight when compared with the full range of motion bench press.

-As a result, your shoulders and triceps need to work a lot harder in the floor press than they normally would during a regular bench press.
+As a result, your shoulders and triceps need to work much harder in the floor press than they normally would during a regular bench press.

-Bodybuilders, powerlifters, Crossfitters, and Strongmen all use the floor press to build their elbow extensor strength, increase shoulder and tricep hypertrophy, and reduce the stress on their joints that other exercises may cause.
+The barbell or dumbbell floor press is an exercise that can effectively be used by all-strength sport athletes, including bodybuilders, powerlifters, Crossfitters, and Strongmen.
+Floor press exercises help to build their elbow extensor strength, increase shoulder and tricep hypertrophy, and reduce the stress on their joints that other exercises may cause.

 What Does The Floor Press Work?